Guangzhou–Zhuhai intercity railway

-Guangzhou–Zhuhai intercity railway or Guangzhu intercity railway (广珠城际铁路 (廣珠城際鐵路, guǎngzhū chéngjì tiělù)) is a dedicated, grade-separated regional railway linking Guangzhou South railway station in Panyu, Guangzhou, Jiangmen railway station in Xinhui, Jiangmen,and Zhuhai Jinwan Airport in Zhuhai, via Shunde, Zhongshan and Jiangmen, in Guangdong province.
+Guangzhou–Zhuhai intercity railway or Guangzhu intercity railway (广珠城际铁路 (廣珠城際鐵路, guǎngzhū chéngjì tiělù)) is a dedicated, grade-separated regional railway linking Guangzhou South railway station in Panyu, Guangzhou, Jiangmen railway station in Xinhui, Jiangmen, and Zhuhai Jinwan Airport in Zhuhai, via Shunde, Zhongshan and Jiangmen, in Guangdong province.
 It is the first line completed in the Pearl River Delta Metropolitan Region intercity railway network.
 It is operated by China Railway Guangzhou Group.

 Overview

-The railway has partly started operations in January 2011.
+The railway began partial operation in January 2011.
 It will be divided into three parts with a total of 27 stations.
 Its main line between Guangzhou and Zhuhai City, via Shunde and Zhongshan, is 117 km long, with 17 stations and a maximum speed of 200 km/h.
 The planned extension from Zhuhai City to Zhuhai Airport is 35.3 km long, with 7 stations and a maximum speed of 160 km/h.
 Its spur line between Zhongshan and Jiangmen is 26 km long, with 6 stations and a maximum speed of 200 km/h.

 When fully completed, passengers traveling on the main line between Zhuhai and Guangzhou South will have a choice between a 46-minute non-stop and a 76-minute, 140 km/h all-stop service.
 The non-stop service is offered between Zhuhai and Guangzhou South only, and travel between Zhuhai (Gongbei) and Zhuhai Airport will be cut down to 25 minutes.
 It currently takes 50 minutes to travel by auto from Gongbei, Zhuhai to Zhuhai Airport, and 1 hour 30 minutes from Gongbei, Zhuhai to Panyu, Guangzhou.

 The construction of the railway began in 2005 and it was to be completed by 2010 to cope with the opening of the Guangzhou Asian Games, but missed this deadline.

 After the opening of the Guangzhu Line, Zhongshan will open nine new bus lines to support operations, according to Zhongshan Public Transportation Corporation.
 By the end of 2010, more than 100 shuttle buses will be put into operation.
 Initially with trains operating about every 30 minutes, services have gradually been increased to cope with rising passenger numbers.
 Do to high demand for local stopping services, the amount of express services between Jiangmen and Zhuhai to Guangzhou is limited.
 To remedy this, a parallel regional railway, the Guangfojiangzhu ICR, running between Zhuhai Jinwan Airport and Guangzhou via Jiangmen and Foshan's Nanhai District is proposed to be constructed.